mickaelsilva/chewBBACA_deprecated/README.md

 **Parameters**
 `-i` file containing the path to the list of genomes.
 One file path (must be full path) to any fasta/multifasta file containing all the complete or draft genomes you want to call alleles for.

-`-g` file containing the path to the list of alleles i.e. the `listGenes.txt`in the `.../chewbacca_wrkDIR/schema/short` directory
+`-g` file containing the path to the list of alleles

 `-o` prefix for the output files.
 ID for the allele call run